apiaryio/dredd/docs/dredd-class.md

 #### hooksData (Object)

-__Optional__ Object with keys as `filename` and strings wirth JavaScript hooks code.
+__Optional__ Object with keys as `filename` and strings with JavaScript hooks code.

 Load hooks file code from string.
-Must be used with sandbox mode.
+Must be used together with sandboxed mode.

 ```javascript
 {